hansihe/infra_tools/erlang_distribution_dynamic_proxy/README.md

 In order to make this low friction, it uses a fairly nasty hack.
 More about this in the bottom of the README, see "THE HACK".

+WARNING: Due to "THE HACK", the node name you see in your local session when connecting to a remote are not accurate, and any mentions of the node names going over the distribution protocol will be spookily rewritten.

 ## Installation
 1. Make sure you have `cargo` installed.
 It can be installed from [rustup.rs](rustup.rs).
 2. Run `cargo install erlang-distribution-dynamic-proxy --git https://github.com/hansihe/infra_tools.git`